hyosung11/Launch-School/Courses/JS129/Study_Guide.md

 ## 4. Encapsulation

-Encapsulation describes the idea of bundling or combining data and the operations that work on that data into a single entity, e.g., an object.
+**Encapsulation** is the idea of bundling data and operations related to that data in a cohesive unit called an object.
+In OOP, encapsulation also refers to the idea of restricting access to state and some behavior, but JavaScript objects don't support that type of encapsulation.

-Encapsulation is about bundling state (data) and behavior (operations) to form an object.

-In JavaScript, encapsulation is the idea of bundling data and operations associated with that data in a single entity; that is, it's the grouping of related properties and methods in a single object.
+In JavaScript, encapsulation is the idea of bundling state (data) and behavior (operations) associated with that data in a single entity; that is, it's the grouping of related properties and methods in a single object.

 In most OOP languages, encapsulation has a broader purpose.
 It also refers to restricting access to the state and certain behaviors; an object only exposes the data and behaviors that other parts of the application need to work.
-In other words, objects expose a public interface for interacting with other objects and keep their implementation details hidden.
+In other words, objects *expose a public interface* for interacting with other objects and keep their implementation details hidden.
 Thus, other objects can't change the data of an object without going through the proper interface.
-Unfortunately, JavaScript doesn't support access restrictions.
+However, JavaScript does not directly provide the means to limit exposure of properties and methods.
 There are ways to achieve a degree of access restriction, but they're not perfect.

 ## 5. Polymorphism